MAT Admission Requirements

 - Description of a powerful learning experience in your life and how it might influence your own teaching in the future.

-If you are applying and have a GPA below a 2.75, then we strongly recommend demonstration of basic skills – verified evidence of basic proficiency in writing/verbal and mathematical skills by successful passing of PPST/ Praxis 1 or CBEST.
-Evidence may include completing state appropriate courses with a grade of B or better.
+If you are applying with a GPA below a 3.0, we strongly recommend providing verified evidence of proficiency in basic writing/verbal and mathematical skills by passing the PPST/ Praxis 1 or CBEST.
+Completing state appropriate courses with a grade of B or better may be accepted.
 A Master’s degree meets this requirement.